St. Johns County Assault & Battery Attorneys

 For example, you cannot use deadly force to protect against minor property crimes.

-Your attorney will assess the circumstances surrounding the incident and gather evidence to support your defense of property claim.
+Your attorney will assess the circumstances surrounding the incident and gather evidence to support your defense of the property claim.

 Consent